Cursive: Roman

 Roman cursive is a form of handwriting (or a script) used in ancient Rome and to some extent into the Middle Ages.
 It is customarily divided into old (or ancient) cursive, and new cursive.
 Old Roman cursive, also called majuscule cursive and capitalis cursive, was the everyday form of handwriting used for writing letters, by merchants writing business accounts, by schoolchildren learning the Latin alphabet, and even by emperors issuing commands.
 New Roman, also called minuscule cursive or later cursive, developed from old cursive.
-It was used from approximately the 3rd century to the 7th century, and uses letter forms that are more recognizable to modern eyes; "a", "b", "d", and "e" have taken a more familiar shape, and the other letters are proportionate to each other rather than varying wildly in size and placement on a line.
+It was used from approximately the 3rd century to the 7th century, and uses letter forms that are more recognisable to modern eyes; "a", "b", "d", and "e" have taken a more familiar shape, and the other letters are proportionate to each other rather than varying wildly in size and placement on a line.